Speciation in a MacArthur model predicts growth, stability and adaptation in ecosystems dynamics: The speciating MacArthur model

-We provide this coupling by \emph{defining} every species $j$ with a \emph{strategy vector} $\textbf{s}_j$ that couples the growth dynamics $\dot{\textbf{n}}(t) = \textbf{n}(t)f(\textbf{\textbf{n}})$ to a dynamic resource bath vector $\textbf{r}(t)$ that represents the amount of available resources.
-Here, $\textbf{s}_j$ describes which fraction of each resource component $r_i$ is used by every species $j$ at every time step.
-The (time-dependent) fitness is then naturally captured by the alignment $\textbf{s}_j\cdot\textbf{r}$, and thus also time dependent growth rate of each species.
-We can thus write $\dot{\textbf{n}}_j = \textbf{n}_jf(\textbf{n},\textbf{s}_j\cdot\textbf{r})$ while introducing resource time dependence via a function $\dot{\textbf{r}} = g(\textbf{n},\textbf{s})$.
-We will see that the perspective provided here yields a computational framework to capture all the qualitative phenomenology of evolution including species emergence, extinction and adaptation.\\ \emph{Strategy vector ---} Central to the modeling is the concept of a strategy vector $\textbf{s}_j$ that every species $j \in\{1\ldots k\}$ has in order to harvest resources.
-These resources are characterized by a time dependent vector $\textbf{r} = \{r_1,r_2,\ldots, r_l\}$.
-The concept of a resource component $r_i$ should be considered extremely general: it can refer to a specific molecule, chemical energy influx or even a certain amount of habitat.
-The strategy vector serves two purposes: (\textit{i}) $\textbf{s}_j$ quantifies how much of each resource every individual would like to take out of the resource bath.
-We assume that resource consumption is proportional to $\textbf{s}_j$ and the population size of each species $n_j$.
+We address this complexity by adding evolutionary dynamics to multi-species ecosystem models by quantifying the growth rate within the context of the ecosystem properties.
+It has become customary in recent years to \emph{define} every species $j$ by a \emph{strategy vector} $\textbf{s}_j$~\cite{posfai2017metabolic, tikhonov2017collective, pacciani2020dynamic, caetano2021evolution} that couples the growth dynamics $\dot{\textbf{n}}(t) = \textbf{n}(t)f(\textbf{\textbf{n}})$ to a dynamic resource vector $\textbf{r}(t)$ which represents the amount of available resources at time $t$.
+Here, each component $i$ of $\textbf{s}_j$ describes which fraction of each resource $r_i$ is used by every species $j$ at every time step.
+The time-dependent growth factor is then naturally captured by the alignment $\textbf{s}_j\cdot\textbf{r}$.
+We can write for each element $\dot{\textbf{n}}_j = \textbf{n}_jf_j(\textbf{n},\textbf{s}_j\cdot\textbf{r})$ while introducing resource time-dependence via a function $\dot{\textbf{r}} = g(\textbf{n},\textbf{s})$, where $\textbf{s}$ is the matrix with strategies $\textbf{s}_j$ as its columns.
+The concept of a strategy vector $\textbf{s}_j$ that every species $j \in\{1\ldots k\}$ has in order to harvest resources is central in the model.
+Each component of $\textbf{s}_j$ represents a strategy for a particular resource, the ensemble of which is characterized by a time-dependent vector $\textbf{r} = \{r_1,r_2,\ldots, r_l\}$ where $l$ is the number of resources. $\textbf{s}_j$ quantifies how much of each resource every individual would like to take out of the resource bath.
+We consider the concept of a resource component $r_i$ as extremely general: it can refer to a specific molecule, a chemical energy influx, or even to a certain amount of space available in a habitat.
+Each species has limited energy and time to spend harvesting.
+Thus, species need to optimize their foraging behavior by choosing how to be efficient as regards different resource consumption~\cite{macarthur1966optimal}.
+To express the interdependence of resources, one simple way is to fix a norm of the strategy vector to an arbitrary quantity.
+For convenience we choose $\|\textbf{s}_j\|_2 = 1$, but other norms and values can be chosen.
+This choice does have a biological significance~\cite{caetano2021evolution}.
+For now, we will focus on speciation with this fixed choice, but in Sec. \ref{subsec:norm} we will come back to it.

+We assume that the total demand for resources is proportional to $\textbf{s}_j$ and the population size of each species $n_j$.
 The time dynamics of every resource component~$r_i$ is then described by: